 If a seller believes they’re fully supported by the brand that they are investing in, they’re more likely to comply.
 It’s a “you’ve got my back, and I got yours” kind of deal (the right way).

 Tattletale reporting is a backseat approach to your MAP policy.
 Relying on your sellers to do your work for you has significant consequences to your brand’s value, and your customer and seller relationships.

 At Trade Vitality, we put you in the driver's seat.
-It starts with the right software/tool, creating a process to monitor and enforce your policy, and being consistent.
+It starts with the right map monitoring software/tool, creating a process to monitor and enforce your policy, and being consistent.
 A properly enforced MAP policy will ensure your brand maintains its reputation and integrity.
 We all know the hard work you put into developing your brand, so let’s not harm it!